GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

   </FrameRow>
 </Template>
 ```
+(`FrameRow` and `FrameCell` are legacy variants of `AcrossBox` and `DownBox` and work *slightly* differently.)

 With structures this large repeated all over the place, the template system becomes rather mandatory.
 Editing colors, fonts, outlines, drop shadows, and what else becomes a few key presses in a file and then a `reloadui()` in the in-game console.

 ### I Learned A Lot

 It is this rather rapid pace of editing that accelerated Twin Gods' look from that desaturated rust color to the bright, much more dynamic-looking UI it has now.
 (Along with, perhaps, help from other people commenting on the UI as I went along.)

 On top of that, I realized the power I had under the hood with templates, which I wound up using to create controls like tabs, buttons, labels, and fields, which in turn brought a more consistent look across the UI.
+Older versions of the the UI were more prone to minor differences because everything was defined multiple times.

 Would Twin Gods' UI have looked like this if I had put in actual distinct controls from the outset instead of using templates to do it?
 To be fair, it's hard to say for sure.
 I don't think so, however.
 In some ways, the current look of the UI is me gaining depth of knowledge of my own tools, realizing what it could *really* do if I pushed it just a little bit.

+Of course, this *is* the third version of the UI, which helped me just get better at UI design.
+But with better tools, it was leaps and bounds faster to make, and make look better.

 ## In Conclusione

 If there's enough interest, there can be future articles.
-It's not as if there's a shortage of topics to cover.
-(See: intro.)
 TGUI has many, many more features and lines and lines of code to cover.
 I would be happy to explain anything in more detail if requested.

 In the mean time, Twin Gods is available on [Steam](https://store.steampowered.com/app/2495430/Twin_Gods/) as of this writing as a closed test.
 Ping me on the GP Discord or [Bluesky](https://bsky.app/profile/domiran.bsky.social) for a key.